prevwong/reka.js/docs/guides/react.md

 npm install next @rekajs/core @rekajs/types @rekajs/react
 ```

-> The `@rekajs/react` is still a work in progress is subject to change and improvements
+> The `@rekajs/react` package is still a work in progress is subject to change and improvements

 ## Basic setup